apham15/Loan_Prediction/README.md

 b.
 EDA:

+* The target (Loan Status) is divided by Good Loan and Bad Loan
-* Determine the features and the target (Loan Status) by grouping categorical and numerical features
+* Determine the features by grouping categorical and numerical features
 * Eliminate the unuseful categorical features
 * Adjust data format
 * Clean the data